web-archive-group/ELXN42-Article/elxn42.md

 As mentioned above, twarc has a mode called "hydrate".
 Hydrate allows a user to a take a set of tweet ids -- in this case you can use the data set we are working with here[4] -- and hydrate the tweets ids with the full tweet from the Twitter API.
 This process can be slow since, "Twitter limits users to 180 API requests every 15 minutes.
 Each request can hydrate (Twitter’s term for turning a Twitter up to 100 Tweet IDs using the statuses/lookup REST API call.
 So `80 requests * 100 tweets = 18,000 tweets/15 min = 72,000 tweets/hour`[5]."
 In our case, we began hydrating on November 21, and finished on November 23.
 The process took a little over 39 hours.
 In the end, we had a total of 2,832,270 tweets.
 Which means that 207,534 tweets deleted, giving us a 7.33% tweet churn.

 Terms of service prevent us from going into much detail on the deleted users, but several significant users were deleted.
 One, StopHarperToday, no longer exists as of writing.
 And another major account, 444_nal4b, appears to be a spammer account that extensively tweeted on the #elxn42 hashtag.
 While Twitter's user experience is arguably enhanced by the loss of spam tweets, they are an essential part of the Twitter experience and it is worth nothing that they may be significantly reduced in rehydrated Twitter databases.
-Futurehistorians may have difficulty studying the online advertisements of our day.
+Future historians may have difficulty studying the online advertisements of our day.

 We can go further here if you'd like.